 The Blade Barber uses the side of the skate blade as a guide to sharpen one edge at a time.
 It will give you the same bite angle on each edge.
 Your skate blades must be from 0.100" - 0.170" thick or 2.5mm - 4.3mm thick.

-The Blade Barber is made in Canada.
+The Blade Barber is designed and made in Canada.

 The Blade Barber is made using the highest quality processes and materials.